cmwfx/Cafe-Management-electron/admin-panel-simple/README.md

 ## Prerequisites

-- A Supabase project with the cafe management database schema
+- A Supabase project with the gaming cafe management database schema
 - Admin user account in your Supabase database
 - Web server to serve static files (can be as simple as VS Code Live Server)